-- If a payment is one in a series of payments for less than 10 years, your choice whether to make a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments). - For a traditional IRA, if your payments for the year are less than \$200 (not including payments from a designated Roth account in the Plan), the Plan is not required to allow you to do a direct rollover and is not required to withhold for federal income taxes.
-However, you may do a 60-day rollover. - For a designated Roth account, if your payments for the year (only including payments from the designated Roth account in the Plan) are less than \$200, the Plan is not required to allow you to do a direct rollover and is not required to withhold federal income taxes.
-However, you can do a 60-day rollover. - Unless you elect otherwise, a mandatory cashout of more than \$1,000 will be directly rolled over to an IRA chosen by the Plan administrator.
-A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) and without consent, where the participant's benefit does not exceed \$5,000 (not including any amounts held under the plan as a result of a prior rollover made to the plan) - You may have special rollover rights if you recently served in the U.S. Armed Forces.
-For more information, see IRS Publication 3, Armed Forces' Tax Guide. - You may have special rollover rights if you were affected by a federally declared disaster.
-For more information on special rollover rights related to disaster relief, see the IRS website at www.irs.gov
+If a payment is one in a series of payments for less than 10 years, your choice whether to make a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments).

+If your payments for the year are less than \$200 (not including payments from a designated Roth account in the Plan), the Plan is not required to allow you to do a direct rollover and is not required to withhold for federal income taxes.
+However, you may do a 60-day rollover.

+Unless you elect otherwise, a mandatory cashout of more than \$1,000 will be directly rolled over to an IRA chosen by the Plan administrator.
+A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) and without consent, where the participant's benefit does not exceed \$5,000 (not including any amounts held under the plan as a result of a prior rollover made to the plan).

+You may have special rollover rights if you recently served in the U.S. Armed Forces.
+For more information, see IRS Publication 3, Armed Forces' Tax Guide.

+You may have special rollover rights if you were affected by a federally declared disaster.
+For more information on special rollover rights related to disaster relief, see the IRS website @ www.irs.gov.